deapplegate/wtgpipeline/README.md

 the full photometric redshift posterior distributions can lead to significant redshift-dependent biases on cluster masses.
-The performance of our new photometric redshift-based method allows us to calibrate `colour-cut' masses for all 51 clusters in the present sample to a total systematic uncertainty of ≈7 per cent on the mean mass, a level sufficient to significantly improve current cosmology constraints from galaxy clusters.
+The performance of our new photometric redshift-based method allows us to calibrate 'colour-cut' masses for all 51 clusters in the present sample to a total systematic uncertainty of ≈7 per cent on the mean mass, a level sufficient to significantly improve current cosmology constraints from galaxy clusters.
 Our results bode well for future cosmological studies